havenfromindia/PythonChapters_Part-1/README.md

 # sum of all values
 print (sum(values))

-#for asending order
+#for ascending order
 values.sort()
 print (values)
 # gives [23, 23, 45, 56, 70, 90]

-# arranging in alphabetic order
+# arranging in alphabetic order & also in ascending order
 print(sorted())